datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 > ~~~
 > # Create a named list using the 'list' function and our SNP examples
-> # Note, for easy reading we have place each item in the list on a separate line
+> # Note, for easy reading we have placed each item in the list on a separate line
 > # Nothing special about this, you can do this for any multiline commands
 > # To run this command, make sure the entire command (all 4 lines) are highlighted
 > # before running
+> # Note also, as we are doing all this inside the list() function use of the
+> # '=' sign is good style
 >
 >snp_data <- list(genes = snp_genes,
 >                 refference_snp = snps,